cbonoz/chainfa22/README.md

 Often excel spreadsheets that track the history of inventory and deliveries are shared via email.

 For those vendors using existing software platforms (such as Flexport), much of the data is only held centrally within those platforms, subject to custom terms and conditions, and modifiable by their internal teams.
-Also need to have a formal app B2B subscription plan.
+Also often need to have a formal app B2B subscription plan.

 Other common challenges that occur outside of platforms can include limitations from the non-universal nature of email (emails are private between sender and recipient), delays might not be accurately or consistently reported, and products might be lost.